haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ```
 Notes:
 ```
-  # fades the music back to the default song
+  # fades the current music out and fades the default map music in, if they are different songs.
+  # Does nothing in FRLG if the Quest Log is active.
 ```
 </details>